sguzmanm/academical-reborn/backend/README.md

 - dbUser: User for db connection
 - dbPassword: Password for db connection
-- dbHost: Host for db connection
+- dbHost: Host for db connection.
+Mongo atlas is recommeded for this step.

 All these credentials are though out for a connection with a mongodb with SRV